 The University of Mannheim offers various professional and subject-specific software.
-On the individual subpages, you will find more information on the software products (access for university members only).
+In the following overview, you will find software products for which the university has concluded a framework agreement or free applications that have been checked and released for use by the university.

-Please complete the form for the required software in Acrobat Reader only and send the signed form by e-mail to software-beschaffung.
+If a framework agreement exists, please complete the form for the desired software exclusively in Acrobat Reader, sign it, and send it to software-beschaffungmail-uni-mannheim.de.
 Then you will be granted access to the download server and receive the key, if applicable.
-Payment will be made via transfer or the invoice of the supplier will be forwarded to you for payment. uni-mannheim.de
+Payment will be made via transfer or the invoice of the supplier will be forwarded to you for payment.

 The form must contain the following data:

-Information: Most products can be downloaded at the website of the manufacturer or distributor.
-If the user who ordered the product or the product itself requires a data carrier, additional costs for the data carrier and/
+Please note: Most products can be downloaded from the website of the manufacturer or distributor.
+If the user who ordered the product or the product itself requires a data carrier, additional costs for the data carrier and/or postage arise.

 The following guide to the ethical and legal use of software for members of the academic community was written by EDUCOM* and ADAPSO* and translated into German and published by ALWR.